melliott7264/professional-portfolio/Readme.md

 This is a professional portfolio for Mark Elliott to showcase his web development work:

-- The purpose of this project is to prepare a vehicle to present myself in the best possible light to potential employers and provide them with the information they need to select me for an intial interview.
+- The purpose of this project is to prepare a vehicle to present Mark Elliott in the best possible light to potential employers and provide them with the information they need to select him for an intial interview.
-- This project is an opportunity to solidify my HTML/CSS skills, and serve as an example of my best responsive HTML/CSS work in and of itself.
+- This project is an opportunity to solidify Mark Elliott's HTML/CSS skills, and serve as an example of his best responsive HTML/CSS work in and of itself.

 ## Credits